NUSGreyhats/grey-cat-the-flag-site/content/index.md

 </div>

-Remember to stay tuned to our [socials](https://linktr.ee/nus.greyhats) to stay updated!
+Remember to stay tuned to our [socials](https://linktr.ee/nus.greyhats) and join the [GreyCTF Discord](https://discord.com/invite/d9wbXEP2wN) to stay updated!

 #### What is CTF?